New York Job Adventures

 YMCA Job ListingReady to immerse yourself in the breathtaking beauty of the Catskill Mountains?
 Frost Valley YMCA is seeking vibrant and passionate individuals to be a part of their dynamic team!
 Explore the great outdoors, inspire young minds, and create unforgettable memories at one of the most exciting outdoor education centers.

 As an Outdoor Instructor (20+ openings!), you’ll dive into thrilling outdoor experiences that ignite a love for learning and foster deeper connections.
-Through environmental education, teambuilding, and group & family retreats programs, you’ll lead guided hikes, ecological lessons, team building activities, adventure education, and even conquer exhilarating high and low ropes elements.
+Through environmental education, team building, and group & family retreats programs, you’ll lead guided hikes, ecological lessons, team building activities, adventure education, and even conquer exhilarating high and low ropes elements.
 Rain or shine, you’ll engage with students and guests of all ages—bringing the magic of nature to life.
-Positions are available during the spring (late March to mid-June), fall (late August through November), and a full academic year (late August to mid-June 2025).
-Compensation starts at $15.50/hour, with benefits that include a private room in shared housing, meals when guests are on property, WiFi access, professional conference and training opportunities, pro-deal purchases, 14 paid days off (academic year position), and full medical benefits kick in after 60 days.
+Positions are available during the spring (late March to mid-June), fall (late August through November), and a full academic year (late August to mid-June).
+Compensation starts at $16/hour, with benefits that include a private room in shared housing, meals when guests are on property, basic groceries, WiFi access, professional conference and training opportunities, pro-deal purchases, 3 paid floating holidays, relocation reimbursement, and full medical benefits (after 60 days) for academic year positions.
 Applicants must have previous experience working with children and adults (in the classroom, nature centers, outdoor schools, or camp setting), effective leadership, teaching, facilitation and communication skills, and a commitment to providing exceptional guest service and warm hospitality to guests from diverse backgrounds.
 A Bachelor's degree (preferably in education, environmental studies, outdoor recreation, or related field) or equivalent life experience is preferred.
-If you have a deep passion for the outdoors, fueled by awe and wonder, complete the online application.
-Check out all current year-round job openings here.
+If you have a deep passion for the outdoors, fueled by awe and wonder, check out all current year-round job openings here.

 As a camp, retreat destination, and environmental education center, Frost Valley provides year-round access to nature, adventure, growth, and fun!
 View the experience »